-In many ways Taos First Baptist Church stands in agreement with most Baptist Churches and even the larger evangelical world.
-Doctrinal distinctiveness, however, is present in some areas that make Taos FBC unique in relation to many churches in the larger Christian family.
+Taos First Baptist is a Bible teaching church that is far more concerned with understanding the Bible, rightly divided, than any denominational label.
+Doctrinal distinctiveness is present in some areas that make Taos FBC unique in relation to many churches in the larger Christian family.
 While these beliefs are in line with church history and conservative evangelical doctrine, they are becoming endangered in the modern world.
-It is not a requirement for Taos FBC members to fully agree with these distinctives.
 The purpose of these distinctives is to explain what is taught and to provide guidance when needed.

 1. Taos FBC teaches that the sixty-six books of the Bible are the only source of authority concerning God’s revelation of Himself and of His will.
 The revelation of the Bible is complete and sufficient in all matters related to theology (Acts 17: 2-3; Rom.
 15:4; 2 Tim.
 3:15-17; 2 Pet.
 1:19-21; Jude 3).

 § What is often called “contemplative prayer,” “centering prayer,” “meditation,” or “hearing a word from the Lord” outside of the Bible is not supported.

 § In the Church Age, God does not give new revelation outside of the completed canon of Scripture.

 § Christians have no need for supernatural signs because the Bible is sufficient for faith and godliness.
 The age of the Apostles is over and our job now is to live faithfully in line with the apostolic doctrine, not expect or look for what is referred to as sign miracles.

 2. Taos FBC teaches a verbal plenary inspiration of the Bible (2 Tim.
 3:16; 2 Pet.
 1:21).

 § Every word of the original manuscripts is given by God and is fully authoritative within the context of its purpose.

 § Every word of the original manuscripts is infallible and inerrant in all matters.